mil-amirian/marios-mart/README.md

     1. Name the cloned file to `.env`
     1. Edit the `.env` to provide your credentials

-5. Import the example database to Postgresql located in `database/dump.sql`.
+5. Import the example database to PostgreSQL located in `database/dump.sql`.

 6. Run the custom express server.